 On May 31, 2022, the Company entered into a Senior Secured Credit Agreement with several lenders, which provides a term loan of \$350.0 million ("Senior Term Loan Facility") and a revolving credit facility up to \$100.0 million ("Credit Facility").
 The Credit Facility has a letter of credit sublimit of up to \$15.0 million, as a sublimit of the Credit Facility, and a swing line subfacility of up to \$20.0 million, as a sublimit of the Credit Facility.
 The Company borrowed \$5.0 million under the Credit Facility, which, along with the Senior Term Loan Facility, and cash-on-hand and the proceeds of the Subordinated Credit Facility described below, was used to purchase the assets of Fill-Rite as described in "Note 2 - Acquisitions".
-The total borrowing under the Credit Facility as of December 31, 2022 was \$17.0 million.
-The Company has agreed to secure all of its obligations under the Senior Secured Credit Agreement by granting a first priority lien on substantially all of its personal property, and each of Patterson Pump Company, AMT Pump Company, National Pump Company and Fill-Rite Credit Agreement and to secure the obligations thereunder by granting a first priority lien in substantially all of such Guarantor's personal property.
+The Company has agreed to secure all of its obligations under the Senior Secured Credit Agreement by granting a first priority lien on substantially all of its personal property, and each of Patterson Pump Company, AMT Pump Company, National Pump Company and Fill-Rite Company (collectively, the "Guarantors") has agreed to guarantee the obligations of the Company under the Senior Secure the obligations thereunder by granting a first priority lien in substantially all of such Guarantor's personal property.